 College advances with its new materials centre

-The College has officially launched the Dennison Advanced Materials Centre, the first of its kind in Wales!
+The College has officially launched the Dennison Advanced Materials Centre (DAMC), the first of its kind in Wales!

 The centre, that was part funded by the Welsh Government, is named after Jon Dennison, who sadly died in 2015.
 Jon, the former Government Liaison Director at GKN Aerospace, was a pioneer in the field of composite materials and had a vision of creating a ‘Composites Corridor’ in South Wales.
 His main aim was to train those based in South Wales with the sector expertise, focusing on young adults from disadvantaged backgrounds to realise their potential.

 The College will introduce the first Advanced Composites Apprenticeship course in Wales which students can study from January 2019 in the new centre, which consists of four classrooms.